ManishNegi963/Docker-Inteerview-Questions-Ansers/Interview-questions-answers.md

    - EXPOSE 8000 : In this scenario, the container is exposing the port and other conatainer can connect to that port but not the host port.

-   - -p 5000:5000 : In this scenario, 5000(host port):5000 (container port), container port is exposed and mapped to host port.
+   - -p 5000:5000 : In this scenario, 5000(container port):5000 (host port), container port is exposed and mapped to host port.

 -**Use case of publish port**